Confined Spaces Rescue

-Did you know that most serious accidents and fatalities occurring in confined spaces are related to oxygen deficiency or due to the presence of toxic or flammable gases?
+Did you know that most serious accidents and fatalities that occur in confined spaces are related to oxygen deficiency or due to the presence of toxic or flammable gases?

 Unfortunately, it is estimated that 60% of fatal accidents are caused by people who attempt to perform a confined space rescue without the necessary knowledge or equipment.

-First, even though confined space rescue planning is essential, we believe that the solution to minimize the risk of confined space accidents is to invest more in safe entrances.
+Although confined space rescue planning is essential, we believe that the solution to minimizing the risk of confined space accidents is to invest more in safe entrances.

 If confined space entry procedures are optimal, the chances of having to perform a rescue are low.
 It should also be noted that most confined space entries do not require a very elaborate rescue plan.
 Therefore, it is important to focus on the more complex situations and, more importantly, to validate their entry and rescue plan.